pythonnet/pythonnet.github.io/README.md

 [online archives][4] of the list, see the [mailing list information][3] page.
 Use the [Python for .NET issue tracker][55] to report issues.

--   The [README][66] provides a detailed overview of Python for .NET, as well as some basic usage examples.
+-   This page provides a detailed overview of Python for .NET, as well as some basic usage examples.
 Many other examples can be found in the demos and unit tests for the package.
 -   Checkout the [PythonNet][77] code from github.